Dr. James F. Moore

 business theorist

-He is a “practitioner/scholar” who studies leadership in close day-to-day cooperation with executives and teams grappling with major challenges.
-He has been embedded in organizations for years at a time.
+I am a “practitioner/scholar” who studies leadership in close day-to-day cooperation with executives and teams grappling with major challenges.
+I have been embedded in organizations for years at a time, while thinking like a social scientist as well as a strategist.